 Ultimately, all evidence points to the importance of convincing patients with chronic pain who also smoke that tobacco is not helpful.
 Indeed, tobacco may be significantly exacerbating their pain and adding to their misery.

-The multitude of challenges can understandably make it difficult to convince patients with chronic pain to stop using tobacco.
-Unfortunately, there are only a limited number of studies that have sought to investigate the best treatments for attaining this goal.6
+The multitude of challenges can understandably make it difficult to persuade patients with chronic pain to stop using tobacco.
+Unfortunately, only a limited number of studies have sought to investigate the best treatments for attaining this goal.6

-Although no single optimal treatment has yet been identified, it appears that while nicotine replacement therapy can be useful, the interventions that are most successful are those that address both the pain and the smoking using psychotherapeutic interventions.7 In this way, treating tobacco use disorder and comorbid chronic pain is similar to the treatment of pain and iatrogenic opioid use disorder, where there must be management of both problems together in order to be successful in treating either.
+Although no single optimal treatment has yet been identified, it appears that while nicotine replacement therapy can be useful, the interventions that are most successful are those that address both the pain and the smoking using psychotherapeutic interventions.7 In this way, treating tobacco use disorder and comorbid chronic pain is similar to the treatment of pain and iatrogenic opioid use disorder, where both problems must be managed together to be successful in treating either.

 Of course, this raises the important issue of who treats pain and how it is treated.
-(For more information on psychiatry and pain, see the November Special Report.)
+(For more information on psychiatry and pain, see Psychiatric TimesTM November 2020 Special Report.)

 For the most part, the management of chronic pain has been under the aegis of anesthesiology, followed by physiatry and neurology, with psychiatry far down the list.
 However, the order of these specialties would be reversed if we asked which is best able to aid in smoking cessation.
 One doubts that there are many anesthesiologists, physiatrists, or neurologists who have expertise in treating patients with nicotine addiction.